-With zesty, lemony, garlicky, plump shrimp; crisp and tender asparagus, and crispy fingerling potatoes – this sheet pan dinner is not only a breeze to throw together, it is also seriously delicious!
+With zesty, lemony, garlicky, plump shrimp; crisp and tender asparagus, and crispy fingerling potatoes – this Sheet Pan Garlic & Lemon Shrimp dinner is not only a breeze to throw together, it is also seriously delicious!

 I’d love to say our weekend was fantastic and we had so much fun on our vacation, but unfortunately it was postponed.
 Not the weekend (<–Obviously.
 Who postpones those things?!), but the vacation.